lukaszwos/UI-UX-resources/README.md

 >Free typography for your next design project (Google Fonts, Fontshare, Fontesk, Font Squirrel, and more) - Fontpair

 ### [Fontjoy - Generate font pairings in one click](https://fontjoy.com/)
-?Fontjoy helps designers choose the best font combinations.
+>Fontjoy helps designers choose the best font combinations.
 Mix and match different fonts for the perfect pairing.

 ### [Responsive Logos](http://responsivelogos.co.uk/)
 >An exploration in scalable logo design